w0rtyy/NoJargon/README.md

 For any consent form the tool produces five sections:

-- **Procedure** — detected procedure name, complexity label, urgency label
+- **Procedure** — detected procedure name, complexity label, urgency label.
-- **Summary** — three key sentences selected by TextRank centrality
+- **Summary** — three key sentences selected by TextRank centrality.
-- **Risks** — sentences containing risk disclosures, extracted by pattern matching
+- **Risks** — sentences containing risk disclosures, extracted by pattern matching.
-- **Your Rights** — refusal and withdrawal clauses extracted by pattern matching
+- **Your Rights** — refusal and withdrawal clauses extracted by pattern matching.
-- **Medical Terms Explained** — every detected jargon term with a plain-English definition
+- **Medical Terms Explained** — every detected jargon term with a plain-English definition.
-- **Plain-English Version** — full text rewritten via the lexical substitution map
+- **Plain-English Version** — full text rewritten via the lexical substitution map.

 Results can optionally be exported as a structured JSON file.